usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2 Authenticator Assurance Level 2

+*This section is normative.*

 AAL2 provides high confidence that the claimant controls authenticator(s) bound to the subscriber's account.
-Proof of possession and control of [two distinct authentication factors](sp800-63-3.html#mfa-definition) is required through secure authentication protocol(s).
-[Approved cryptographic](sp800-63-3.html#approved) techniques are required at AAL2 and above.
+Proof of possession and control of two distinct authentication factors is required through secure authentication protocol(s).
+Approved cryptographic techniques are required at AAL2 and above.

 #### <a name="aal2types"></a>4.2.1 Permitted Authenticator Types